 For some of us, industries, conferences, trade shows, and other business-focused events are where we do the majority of our professional networking.
 And leading up to those events, we spend some significant time getting our ducks in a row in terms of business cards, marketing materials, and elevator pitches.

 Traditional forms of those materials, like paper business cards, marketing pamphlets or flyers, and scripted and rehearsed elevator pitches are all still relevant.
 But modern technology also now allows you to house all of those materials in one place that can be shared to—and saved in—the smartphone of any new connection you make.
 It’s called a digital business card and you can create it quickly, easily, and for free using Linq.
 (Start building your Linq profile page here.)

 Whether you’ve already built your Linq profile page, or you’re just getting started, there are a handful of ways that you can maximize it for an upcoming conference.

 1. Customize your profile for the event.

 One of the biggest perks of a digital business card is that it’s easily editable.
 Leading up to an event, think about what kind of information about yourself and your company or brand is most relevant to the audience you’ll be engaging with and add or elevate that content in your Linq profile page.
-Or, create another Linq profile page just for the event—you can have 2 pages using our standard, free account and 5 with our Pro account.
+Or, create another Linq profile page just for the event—with Linq pro, you can have up to 5 unique pages.